jalcine/website/src/_posts/2015-09-15-going-back-to-freelance.markdown

 ---

-A few weeks ago, I've posted a tweet about me leaving freelance and openly searching for full-time work:
+Two months ago, I've posted a tweet about me leaving freelance and openly searching for full-time work:

 {% twitter oembed https://twitter.com/jackyalcine/status/622631537322950656 %}

-I wrote that tweet in hopes of landing a position within two months.
+I posted that tweet with hopes of landing a position within _two months_.
 From the second week of July to August 29th, I've interviewed at 13 different companies from that date until 29 August.
 Some companies were large, some small and some in between and have been turned down by _all but 2_[^1].
-That's like two rejections and a half a week.
+That's like two rejections a week.
 After the first three, I switched up my approach a bit but the one prevalent message that I've got from everyone was that I didn't have enough experience.
 I don't advertise myself as a senior developer[^2] and I bluntly admit if I don't know something.